 It’s a tablet/laptop.
 This thing is sturdy, compact, compatible, has good battery life, a matte screen option, and a backlit keyboard.
 Need I say more?
 If you’re going to use your laptop as a mobile audio studio – this is what you need!

 Dell XPS 13 (new 2015 version)

 A promising option to look into.

 So, what do you generally recommend?
 You’re really asking me this?
 Didn’t I say it’s relative?
 Okay, I’ll give you a recommendation: if you can afford it – go all-purpose.
 This means those pricey “best performance options”.
 Why?
-So you’ll be more future proof.
+So you’ll be more future-proof.
 The more expensive options will stay relevant for at least 5 years (often 10) and you won’t have any problems in case you suddenly realize you want to take your laptop out or make it the center of your music production studio.

-I would definitely take a notebook that also has a SSD hard drive and HD display.
+I would definitely take a notebook that also has an SSD hard drive and HD display.
 It should also be a fast i7 of the current generation.
 If you are traveling a lot, weight is certainly to be considered.

 When deciding what to buy, make sure you buy something you’ll use for a long while.
-Don’t think in terms of “I’ll replace it later” because as audio engineers there’s more important equipment to spend money on.
+Don’t think in terms of “I’ll replace it later” because as audio engineers there’s a more important equipment to spend money on.